p2ppsr/bridgeport-docs/BRIDGEPORT_JSON_SPEC.md

 You will receive `MONGODB_READ_CREDS` and `MONGODB_DATABASE` to perform read-only operations from your database, and serve data to requesters.

 When `reader.runtime` is `nodejs14`, the reader directory must contain `package.json` with a `main` field pointing to a JavaScript file that creates an HTTP server.
-See the example bridge repositories for more guidence.
+See the example bridge repositories for more guidance.

 ## `reader.runtime`